mordyovits/golang-crypto-tls/README.md

 Since it's a fork of a built-in package, there are a few ways to use it, none perfect.
 Here are the options:

 ## Replace the default package in $GOROOT
-This is the simplest option, but it requires modifying your Go installation
+This is the simplest option, but it requires modifying your Go installation:

 1. cd $GOROOT/src/crypto
 2. mv tls tls.bak
 3. git clone https://pathtothis/tls